ikaro-beraldo/sleep-stages-classification/README.md

 ![Main window](/Toolbox_images/Add_bands.png)

-It is possible to add another frequency band to process of clustering carried out by the GMM algorithm.
-However the default option _None_ is encouraged.
+It is possible to add another frequency band to the process of clustering, carried out by the GMM algorithm.
+However, the default option _None_ is encouraged.
 You can press the button _Open PDF files_ to check the EMG RMS and Theta/Delta ratio values for the epochs of this specific recording.

 9. Press the button _OK_